 Don’t try to be anything you’re not.
-If you’re a silly person, you can add some humor to your wedding vows.
-On this day especially, you don’t want to be anything other than yourself.
+If you’re a silly person, you can write funny wedding vows.
+A bit more sentimental?
+More romantic wedding vows may be appropriate.
+On your wedding day especially, you don’t want to be anything other than yourself.
 Whether you’re funny, musical, sentimental, or concise, stay true to who you are.

 One big rule of writing your own wedding vows?
 They should echo the tone of your wedding, whether it be casual, elegant, or themed.
-Annie Lee, a wedding planner with Daughter of Design in New York, New York, says, “I believe in personal vows, sharing the small inner moments of everyday that make people feel like they know you.
-Guests should leave feeling like they are closer to the couple after the wedding.”
+Annie Lee, a wedding planner with Daughter of Design in New York, New York, says, “I believe in personal vows, sharing the small inner moments of every day that make people feel like they know you.
+Your wedding guests should leave feeling like they are closer to the couple after the wedding.”

 2. Write anything that comes to mind.

 There’s actually science behind this: Free writing is an efficient way to pour all of your thoughts onto one page.
 That way, you can see them all in one place.
-Not to mention, it gets your brain going.
-Think about: If you’re too worried about what you’re going to put on the page, you’re never going to write anything at all.
+Not to mention, it gets your brain going and helps combat writer's block.
+Think about: If you’re too worried about what you’re going to put on the page or following a template, you’re never going to write anything at all.
 And remember, none of these words ever have to see the light of day.
 They’re just for you.
 And if you need some more inspiration...

 3. Peruse pictures of you and your partner from your relationship.

-If you need a little extra sentimental inspiration, photos tend to stir up emotions.
+If you need a little extra sentimental inspiration, photos from your love story tend to stir up emotions.
 Skim through your favorite early photos of you two as a couple to remember feelings from the beginning of your relationship.
-Try thinking of memories like the moment you first saw your future spouse, the moment you knew you were in love, or the moment you knew you wanted to marry them.
+Try thinking of memories like the first time you saw your future spouse and best friend, the moment you knew you were in love, or the moment you knew you wanted to marry them.
 Whether or not these memories end up in your final wedding vows, revisiting the early days will stir up important emotions (which is the key to writing your own vows).
-JP Reynolds of JPR Weddings in Sherman Oaks, California, recommends beginning your personal wedding vows with a memory of a moment when you realized your partner was your one and only.
+JP Reynolds of JPR Weddings in Sherman Oaks, California, recommends beginning your personal marriage vows with a memory of a moment when you realized your partner was your one and only.

 4. Pick your favorite memories.

 After you’ve taken a trip down memory lane, now’s the time to pick your favorites.
 Luckily for you, wedding vows are supposed to be relatively short.
-Try to stick to one or two especially meaningful memories; the examples offered above, such as the moment you knew you were in love, are good options.
+Try to stick to one or two especially meaningful memories as your writing wedding vows; the examples offered above, such as the moment you knew you were in love, are good options.
+You might also think about some hard times that you were able to work through together.
 These memories don’t need to completely cover your entire relationship, because that’s impossible.
 Think of the classics — when you look back on your wedding in 20 years, which memories will still be vivid and important in your mind?
-Express your gratitude for all that your partner has given to you.
+Express your gratitude for all that your soulmate has given to you.